Product formulas for basic hypergeometric series by evaluations of Askey--Wilson polynomials: Overview and revisitation of terminating -balanced summations

-{which is equivalent to the $q$-Pfaff--Saalsch\"utz sum \cite[\href{http://dlmf.nist.gov/17.7.E4}{(17.7.4)}]{NIST:DLMF}}. {This is exactly the summation which is responsible for the evaluation in \eqref{aw32}, and as such useful for reducing} the Ismail--Wilson generating function for Askey--Wilson polynomials {by a suitable specialization of the parameters}.
+This is exactly the summation which is responsible for the evaluation in \eqref{aw32}, and as such useful for reducing the Ismail--Wilson generating function for Askey--Wilson polynomials by a suitable specialization of the parameters.

 The summation \cite[Exercise 2.14 (i); $a\mapsto a^2$]{GaspRah}

 is indeed a summation for a balanced ${}_4\phi_3$ series but in order to evaluate an $n$-th order Askey--Wilson polynomial (represented as a ${}_4\phi_3$ series using one of the representations in Theorem~\ref{AWthm}) using \eqref{GR-2.14-i} would require to make one or more of the parameters $a,b,c,d,w$ to depend on $n$ (which can not be conveniently done when considering generating functions).